brotherdust/FretFind2D/memory-bank/progress.md

 ## Current Status

 FretFind2D is a fully functional application that successfully fulfills its core purpose of designing fretboards for string instruments with support for multi-scale and microtonal designs.
 The project is in a mature state with all planned features implemented and working correctly.
+Recent efforts have focused on formalizing development processes, including the establishment of detailed project guidelines (`.clinerules/`) and a comprehensive Memory Bank system to ensure consistent and well-documented contributions.

 ### What Works